-- Alcohol related incidents

-- Prostitution, sexual acts, kerb crawling, loitering

-- Other criminal behaviour

-- Misuse of shared areas and public space

 - Pets and animal nuisance

 - Nuisance from vehicles

 - Litter, rubbish, fly tipping

-- Garden nuisance.
+- Garden nuisance (when we have received a complaint).

 We put all incidents of anti social behaviour reported to us into categories according to their seriousness and investigate the most serious as a priority.
 If an incident is made up of several different types of anti social behaviour, we will treat the most serious part of the complaint first.